charlpcronje/Chrome-Extension-for-LLMs/ext/README.md

 4. Load the extension in Chrome:
    - Open Google Chrome and navigate to `chrome://extensions`.
    - Enable "Developer mode" using the toggle switch in the top right corner.
-   - Click on "Load unpacked" and select the `chrome-extension` directory.
+   - Click on "Load unpacked" and select the `ext` directory.

 5. Configure the extension:
    - Click on the extension icon in the Chrome toolbar to open the popup.